-EBP 207/3 - Fluid Dynamics and Transport Phenomena in Polymers
+EBP 207/2 - Transport Phenomena in Polymers

-To give exposure to students regarding fluid mechanics and transport phenomena and its importance in Polymer Engineering field.

-The course covers the fundamental aspects of fluid mechanics and transport phenomena, and its application in polymer engineering.
-It starts with the basic concepts of fluid statics to the principles of energy and momentum that govern the behavior of fluid dynamics.
-Discussions on heat transfer problem in polymer processing, for example, plasticization/melting, product cooling process, its role in injection moulding, heat generation due to viscous dissipation etc., will be put forward.
-In addition, the role of mass transfer in polymer engineering application as well as their transport properties will also be covered.
+Objective: To give exposure to students regarding transport phenomena and its application in Polymer Engineering.
+These include general equations used in the discussion of transport phenomena such as Newton's Law on viscosity, Fourier's Law for heat transfer and Fick's Law on diffusion process in polymer processing unit operation.
+Discussions on heat transfer problem in polymer processing, for example, plasticization / melting, product cooling process, its role in injection moulding, heat generation due to "viscous dissipation", etc., will be put forward.
+Besides that, the role of mass transfer in Polymer Engineering application and introduction to important transport properties will also be covered.